sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 - **Simple algorithms**: Riddance use in linear data structure are simple and straightforward.

+### This advantage of linear data structures

+- **Limited data access**: Accessing elements not sorted at the end, or at the beginning of a sequence can be time consuming.

+- **Memory overhead**: Maintaining the links between elements in the linked lists and pointers in stack in queues can consume additional memory.

+- **Complex algorithms**: Some algorithms use it in linear data structure, such as searching and sorting can be complex and time-consuming.

+- **Inefficient use of memory**: Linear data structure in result in any efficient use of memory if there's a gap in memory location.

+- **Unsuitable for certains operations**: Linear data structure may not be suitable for operation that require constant Random access to elements, such as searching for an element in a large dataset.

 ### Array

 Array is a collection of element stored in a continuous memory locations.
 Array data structure can be fixed length or dynamic length.
 Array use zero base index.